How Wheat Domesticated Humans, Left Us Dying To Be Gluten Free

 It’s a shame the well-designed human machine was reduced to clearing rocks and carrying water buckets in an attempt to keep a plant happy.

 The human spine, knees, neck, and arches were designed for a more active life.
-The transition to agriculture brought about a massive increase in ailments, such as slipped disks, arthritis, hernias, hand, and foot injuries, and ailments.
+The transition to agriculture led to a significant increase in ailments, including slipped discs, arthritis, hernias, hand and foot injuries, and various diseases.

 Is this influencing human evolution?
 Wheat domesticated humans.